kcampbel/hlahat/docs/_build/html/_sources/analysis.rst.txt

 - ``custom_hla.fasta`` Reference file containing the genomic DNA sequences of the Individual reference alleles
 - ``custom_hla.allelic_differences.bed`` Includes a bed file of all SNP differences between alleles in heterozygous genes, mapped to ``custom_hla.fasta`` reference

-The *${id}.all_types.tsv* file includes all alleles ranked by HISAT-genotype; however, sometimes this list includes more than two ranked HLA alleles (Based upon the shared sequence homology across alleles).
+The ``${id}.all_types.tsv`` file includes all alleles ranked by HISAT-genotype; however, sometimes this list includes more than two ranked HLA alleles (Based upon the shared sequence homology across alleles).
 Thus, ``all_hlatypes`` is reduced to ``top_hlatypes`` based upon the percentage abundance quantitation, and annotated by ``find_hlatypes`` based upon the genomic DNA and CDS sequences available.
 Note that IMGT-HLA does not provide genomic DNA sequences for all HLA alleles, but many common types are accounted for.

 By default, all alleles are reduced to their fullest up the third field of resolution (e.g. A*02:89 would remain A*02:89, while A*03:01:01:01 is reduced to A*03:01:01).
 Then, alleles up to the third field of resolution are summarized by the maximum percent abundance across those that are shared.
 Any alleles with less than 5% abundance are removed, and then the remaining one or top two alleles (at the third field of resolution) are chosen as the HLA types.

-*Example*: If the following Class I alleles are ranked in the report from HISAT-genotype:
+*Example*: If the following Class I alleles are ranked in the report from HISAT-genotype, ``{id}.all_types.tsv`` file would be outputted:

 .. list-table::
    :widths: auto